 Your Finance Team should do these three things:

 1) keep you compliant with the law (of course),

-2) run the finance operations of your business, and
+2) design and run the finance operations of your business, and

 3) give you expert insight to underpin the successful growth of your agency.